SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-host-web-data-from-javascript-in-the-add-in-web.md

    - If none of the events that are already on the calendar matches a **Not Started** item, the script creates a calendar item for the **Not Started** item.

-   - JSOM uses a lightweight **ListItemCreationInformation** object instead of a **SPListItem** object to minimize the size of the payload that is sent to the SharePoint server.
+   - JSOM uses a lightweight **ListItemCreationInformation** object instead of an **SPListItem** object to minimize the size of the payload that is sent to the SharePoint server.

-   - The two DateTime fields of the new calendar event are set to days in the month when this article was written: `2015-06`. *Change these dates to a day in the current month and year, so you don't have to scroll back in your calendar to find the items.*
+   - The two **DateTime** fields of the new calendar event are set to days in the month when this article was written: `2015-06`. *Change these dates to a day in the current month and year, so you don't have to scroll back in your calendar to find the items.*

    - If any **Not Started** items are found to be unscheduled, the first one will be scheduled for the 10th of the month.
 Each additional unscheduled item will be scheduled for a day later.
 The simplifying assumption is that there won't be so many that some are scheduled for impossible days of the month, such as "32".